Piano-Playing-Bot/common/Protocols.md

 The different types of messages that exist, are listed below under `Message`.
 Each message type has its own 4 character signature, by which it is defined.
 Should a node not recognize the provided message type, it should read the amount of given bytes and skip the message.
 Version upgrades should easily stay backward-compatible that way.

 - **Size:**
-The size of the message is given as an unsigned 64-bit number.
-This size does not include the 8 bytes of the size or the 8 bytes that came before the size.
+The size of the message is given as an unsigned 32-bit number.
+This size does not include the 4 bytes of the size or the 8 bytes that come before the size.

 - **Message:**
 There are exactly as many bytes for the message as given in `Size`.
 How to interpret the message depends on the `Message-Type`.
 The message's format for each possible type is given below.